Stone Bruise on The Foot or Heel [Causes, Symptoms & Home Treatment]

 - The goal is to solve this problem without medication or surgery if at all possible.

 So, let’s GO!

-Watch this video for some more information about stone bruises and to discover our PROVEN home treatments that can alleviate the pain and accelerate the healing.
+Watch this video for some more information about stone bruises and discover our PROVEN home treatments to alleviate the pain and accelerate healing.

 - There are also photos of heel spurs that can occur to the bottom of your heel (plantar fascia insertion) and the back of your heel (Achilles tendon insertion).